wjljan/generator-orcaguife/README.md

     2. Publish the modified copy as a new yeoman-generator node module to NPM platform with your own unique module name.
 Notice: Make sure that your NPM's registry is "https://registry.npmjs.org".
     3. If you just wanna keep the modified copy in your PC, just run `$ npm link` under the root folder of it.
     4. Run the shell commands of previous step 2 .

+4. Wanna use generator with another tools, check `yeoman-environment` documents.